Best Sublimation Printers You Can Buy in 2021

-If you are one to prioritize the quality of prints, this is the best there is.
+If you are one to prioritize the image quality of prints, this is the best printer for sublimation there is.
 Yes, the printing cost may be higher than the rest by a few cents, but the quality is unbeatable.

 When it comes to other features, printing, and scanning speeds, there may be better competition out there.
 But quality is the name of the game here.
 And this is where this model excels.
 Printing quality for text is top-notch; printing for graphics is just brilliant.

 In terms of connectivity, you must know that this model does not come with an Ethernet connector.
 As such, you cannot directly connect the printer to a wired network.
-This, however, is being supported by Wi-Fi, making it more convenient for one to print from a PC, a laptop, or even from a gadget or smartphone.
+This, however, is being supported by Wi-Fi, making it more convenient that allows to print from a PC, a laptop, or even from a gadget or smartphone.

-The tray can hold up to 250 sheets.
+The printer has a 250 sheet tray.
 It also comes with a duplexer for when you need to do some double-sided printing.